dg0ff/ocp-ansible-work/Ansible/ocp_acm_managed_cluster_deployment/README.md

 # Openshift Deployment Process
-This folder defines an ansible role to deploy a managed OCP cluster from the an ACM hub cluster.
+This folder defines an ansible role to deploy a managed OCP cluster from an ACM hub cluster.

 Here is a current layout of this base role folder:
 ```